directus/directus/docs/guides/headless-cms/content-versioning.md

 ## Setting up Content Versioning

-To enable content versioning for a collection in Directus, follow these steps:
+To enable Content Versioning for a collection in Directus, follow these steps:

 1. Log in to your Directus instance.
 2. Navigate to **Settings** > **Data Model**.
-3. Select the collection that you want to enable content versioning for.
+3. Select the collection that you want to enable Content Versioning for.
 4. Scroll down to the Content Versioning section.
 5. Toggle "**Enable Versions**" and save your data model.

 ## Creating a New Version

-With content versioning set up, you can now create a new version of your content.
+With Content Versioning set up, you can now create a new version of your content.

 1. Open an item within your desired collection.
-2. At the top of the item view, you will notice a dropdown with the main content version displayed as "**main**".
+2. At the top of the item view, you will notice a dropdown with the main Content Version displayed as "**main**".
 3. From the dropdown, click "**Create Version**".
 4. Provide a **key** and a **name** for the new version.
 For instance, you can use "draft" as the key and "My Draft" as the name.